fluencelabs/nox/docs/guides/kickstart.md

     - [Running and using](#running-and-using)

 # Off and go!
-This guide is aimed for first-time users of Fluence.
+This guide aims first-time users of Fluence.
 Following it from top to bottom will leave you with your own decentralized backend that you developed using Rust and Webassembly, and a frontend app that's able to communicate with that backend.
-It's not gonna be hard!
+It's not going to be hard!

 ## The Plan
 The plan is as follows.

 First, you'll set up Rust and develop a simple backend with it.
-Then, you will adapt that backend to be ran on Fluence, and compile it to Webassembly.
+Then, you will change a few lines so backend can be deployed on Fluence, and compile it to Webassembly.

-After that, you'll upload WASM code to Swarm, and publish it to Fluence Devnet smart-contract.
-For that you will need a connection to any Ethereum node on Kovan testnet.
+Then, you'll upload WASM code to Swarm, and publish it to Fluence Devnet smart-contract.
+For that, you will need a connection to any Ethereum node on Kovan testnet.
 Publishing your app will bring a new Fluence cluster up to life with your backend on top.
 You will learn how to check it's status or shut it down.

 Finally, there will be some cozy frontend time.
-Using `fluence-js` library you will connect to a running Tendermint cluster, and send commands to your backend, and see how all nodes in cluster executing the same code in sync.
+Using `fluence` Javascript library, you will connect to a running Tendermint cluster, and send commands to your backend, and see how all nodes in the cluster are executing the same code in sync.

 ## Developing the backend app
 Now you're Rust Backend Developer.
 Put up your best nerdy t-shirt, take a deep breath, and go!